WordPress/gutenberg/packages/components/src/base-control/README.md

 ### className

-The class that will be added with "components-base-control" to the classes of the wrapper div.
+Any other classes to add to the wrapper div.
-If no className is passed only components-base-control is used.

 -   Type: `String`
 -   Required: No